genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 # SAIA Assistant API

 This API enables the creation of new assistants, the modification of their definitions, and the retrieval of information about them.
-Furthermore, it allows the execution of previously defined assistants.
+Furthermore, it allows the execution of prompts associated with previously defined assistants.

 > The following endpoints require a Saia API token related to **project** scope.